ansible-lockdown/RHEL6-STIG/README.md

 **rhel6stig_root_email_address**          Address where system email is sent (Default: foo@baz.com)

 **rhel6stig_xwindows_required**           Whether or not X Windows is is use on taregt systems.
 Disables some changes if X Windows is not in use.
+(Default: false)

 **rhel6stig_pass_min_length**             Minimum password length (Default: 14)